- Better: features and price CNN says Shokz OpenFit 2 offers wireless charging, Dolby Audio, and physical buttons for less.

 Bottom Line

-Choose the Sony LinkBuds Clip if you want comfortable open earbuds with strong battery life and useful call features.
-Skip them if you want deep bass or better value, because the open design and high price limit versatility.
+Choose the Sony LinkBuds Clip if you want comfortable open-ear awareness, strong battery life, and generally good call performance.
+Skip them if you need deep bass, ANC, reliable controls, wireless charging, or a low price.

 Pros